zdravkov/kendo-docs/getting-started/web/sortable/overview.md

         });
     </script>

-> Cursor option changes the cursor style only while the item is being dragged.
-If the developer wants to change the on-hover cursor he/she should use CSS.
+The `cursor` option changes the cursor style **only while the item is being dragged**.
+You may change the on-hover cursor with CSS.

-#### Example - grab/grabbing cursor
+#### Example - grab/grabbing cursor on hover

     <ul id="sortable">
         <li>ItemA1</li>